 So I decided that it was time to create (or find) a PHP script that would reciprocally pass every single directory on my site and automatically set permissions.

-After some researching, I got the Php file script which completely fixed the “[an error occurred while processing this directive]” error.
+After some research, I got the Php file script which completely fixed the “[an error occurred while processing this directive]” error.

 You can fix this issue with the following options: